lnay/sagetex-blog/thought.md

 ## Solution

-One way of getting round this, at the cost of potential chaotic hackery, is to make use of commands in (La)Tex such as `\let`, `\def`, and `\renewcommand` to move the responsibility of displaying the symbols the way you want, onto the main LaTex document, instead of SageMath.
+My way of getting round this, at the cost of potential chaotic hackery, is to make use of commands in (La)Tex such as `\let`, `\def`, and `\renewcommand` to move the responsibility of displaying the symbols the way you want, onto the main LaTex document, instead of SageMath.